BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 You will notice that the mods automatically went down to a new category called "overrides".
 All mods that goes into overrides, are always enabled and should never be put in the load order.
-So therefore, leave them alone.
+Leave them alone.
 BG3MM will automatically know which mods should be there and when any mods goes into overrides, they should stay in overrides.

 Remember to save or export order after refreshing/importing the mod.

 Brown mods and overrides, such as Improved UI and mod fixer, cannot be disabled even if you make them inactive in BG3MM.
 This is because they are overriding vanilla game files, and therefore will always be active.
-You will need to remove them completely from the mods folder (`%localAppData%/Larian Studios/Baldur's Gate 3/Mods`) to disable them.
+You will need to remove them completely from the mods folder to disable them (`%localAppData%/Larian Studios/Baldur's Gate 3/Mods`)

 ---